walmartlabs/concord-website/docs/getting-started/policies.md

 ## CronTrigger Rule

-Cron trigger rule allows to set the minimum interval between the process triggered by cron.
+Cron trigger rule allows you, administrators to set the minimum interval between the process triggered by cron.

 The syntax: